-Real estate developers and builders in Chicago are busy putting up new construction homes throughout city.
-The market for tear-downs and land in Chicago that can be redeveloped, is very competitive in some areas.
+Residential real estate developers in Chicago are busy building new construction houses and condos throughout city.
+The market for tear-down houses and vacant land in Chicago is very competitive in some areas.
 Hot neighborhoods for new construction single family homes and condos include the usual suspects like Lakeview, Lincoln Park, North Center, Bucktown and Wicker Park.
 Newer areas to the list include Logan Square, a resurging Humbolt Park, Irving Park and Albany Park.

-Some factors that can influence the land value include:
+Some factors that can influence the tear-down and land value in Chicago include:

-Lot Size - The standard lot size in Chicago is generally accepted as 25' X 125'.
+Lot Size - The standard residential lot size in Chicago is generally accepted as 25' X 125'.
 Narrower and shorter lots can be less desirable for obvious reasons.
-Bigger lots command a premium.
+Wider lots and deeper lots command a premium.

 Zoning - Determines the size of the structure that can be built, the total number of units and the unit mix (# of residential vs. commercial units).